Marjolein86/scRNA/README.md

 4.
 - The script in '02.
 Differential gene expression':
   - This script compares two conditions
-  - Continues upon the analysis from '01.' and is only usuable if two conditions were used in '01.
-RNA-seq single cells'
+  - Continues upon the analysis from '01.
+RNA-seq single cells' and is only usuable if two conditions were used
     - For example,  a treatment versus a control
     - After the script '01.
 RNA-seq single cells' is done, it has produced a file named 'clusters.xlsx'.
       - Analyze clusters to identify cell-types